syncfusion-content/wpf-docs/wpf/SfDataPager/Styles-and-Templates.md

 ## Edit Appearance in Visual Studio

-This section explains how to edit the style of SfDataPager in Visual studio Designing View.
-To Edit the control style in Visual studio, refer to the following steps,
+This section explains how to edit the style of SfDataPager in Visual Studio Designing View.
+To Edit the control style in Visual Studio, refer to the following steps,

 * Open your application in Visual Studio.
 * Open Design view>> Select SfDataPager Control >Right Click on SfDataPagerControl, Menu options are displayed.